remeniuk/sbt-netbeans-plugin/README.md

     > netbeans

 *Along with the Netbeans project files, `netbeans-update-dependencies` task is added to the project settings.
 This task is automatically triggered every time `update` is called, and checks, if Netbeans project classpath matches SBT classpath.
 If classpaths differ, `project.properties` is updated.
-Therefore, when you add a dependency to Netbeans (either managed or unmanaged), and call `update`, those dependencies are immediately plugged to the project and reflected in the IDE*
+Therefore, when you add a dependency (either managed or unmanaged), and call `update`, those dependencies are immediately plugged to the project and reflected in the IDE*

 **Now, you can open SBT project in Netbeans!**